The Herbal–Mitochondria Connection: How Plant Compounds Influence Cellular Energy in Chronic Illness

 Mitochondria generate ATP via oxidative phosphorylation.
 When their function declines, the result can include fatigue, cognitive impairment, muscle weakness, reduced stress tolerance, and chronic inflammation.
 These symptoms appear in chronic fatigue syndrome, post-viral syndromes, autoimmune disease, metabolic dysfunction, and long COVID [3,4].

-Herbal medicine cannot cure mitochondrial disorders, but phytochemicals can influence:
+Herbal medicine cannot support mitochondrial disorders, but phytochemicals can influence:

 These cellular mechanisms are now well-documented in molecular research.